Bernese Mountain Dog vs St. Bernard

 With Other Pets

 The value of breed awareness is in knowing what to watch for, not in assuming every individual will follow the statistical average..
-Bernese Mountain Dogs have particular requirements based on their large size, heavy shedding level, and genetic predispositions to cancer and hip dysplasia.
+Practical Bernese Mountain Dogs care is shaped by three things: large size, heavy shedding, and a known predisposition to cancer and hip dysplasia.

 Energy & Activity